Avride: Delivery robots

 Avride operates delivery robots, which deliver foods from restaurants in the United States and South Korea.
-They navigate sidewalks at the speed of 8 km/h (5 mph) and can cross the roads using crosswalks and traffic lights.
+They navigate sidewalks at the speed of 8 km/h and can cross the roads using crosswalks and traffic lights.

 Robots are designed by the company and utilize some of the software it has developed for its autonomous cars.
 Like the company's cars, the robots are also equipped with lidars, cameras, and ultrasonic sensors.
 The robots are being produced in a factory in Taiwan.

+Accidents

+As of 17 August 2026, the National Highway Traffic Safety Administration (NHTSA) has logged 80 accidents involving Avride vehicles in autonomous mode.
+In May 2026, the NHTSA opened a probe into Avride over safety concerns.